Taxation in Lithuania: Modern tax system

 Most taxes in Lithuania are administered by the State Tax Inspectorate, except social security and health insurance taxes which are administered by the State Social Insurance Fund Board and tariffs which are administered by the Customs Department.
 The Customs also administer the part of value added tax and excise duties where they relate to goods imported and exported.
 Some tax administration functions are also performed by the Ministry of Environment Protection and the Ministry of Agriculture.

 The most important taxes collected in Lithuania include the personal income tax, corporate income (profit) tax, value added tax and excise tax which together accounted for 96.7% of tax revenue or 78.4% of total revenue in the national budget (including municipal budgets) in 2020.
 All of these taxes are collected in the state budget, although a part of the personal income taxes collected from individuals are allocated to the municipality where that individual resides.
 The rules for this allocation are approved annually.
 Taxes on property are allocated fully to municipal budgets.

 In 2019, the total government revenue in Lithuania was 30.3% of GDP.
-Such ratio is slightly below the OECD average of 33.8%, but higher than of several other developed economies such as USA, Australia and Switzerland.
+Such ratio is slightly below the OECD average of 33.8%, but higher than that of several other developed economies such as USA, Australia and Switzerland.